 - 2.1.
 This policy sets out the First Aid and Medicines arrangements implemented at Saint Christina's School including the EYFS.
-It should be considered in conjunction with the other key policies of the School which ensure that the health, welfare and safety of its pupils, staff and all those on the premises at all times. - 2.2.
-Regard has been given to the following regulations, guidance and frameworks: - EYFS Statutory Framework - ISI Inspection Commentary on the Regulatory Requirements Handbook - DfE Guidance on First Aid for Schools - HSE Incident reporting in schools (accidents, diseases and dangerous occurrences) - Guidance for employers
+It should be considered in conjunction with the other key policies of the School which ensure that the health, welfare and safety of its pupils, staff and all those on the premises at all times.

+- 2.2.
+Regard has been given to the following regulations, guidance and frameworks:

+- EYFS Statutory Framework

+- DfE Guidance on First Aid for Schools

+- HSE Incident reporting in schools (accidents, diseases and dangerous occurrences)

+- KCSIE

+- Guidance for employers